🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 BCS Theory (1957)

-Microscopic theory by Bardeen, Cooper, and Schrieffer.
-Electrons form "Cooper pairs" through attractive interaction mediated by phonons (lattice vibrations).
+The microscopic theory by Bardeen, Cooper, and Schrieffer.
+Electrons acquire an attractive interaction mediated by phonons (lattice vibrations) and form "Cooper pairs".

-1. Electron A distorts the lattice (attracts positive charge)
+1. Electron A distorts the lattice (attracting positive charge)

-3. Effectively, attractive interaction acts between electrons A-B (phonon-mediated)
+3. An effective attraction acts between electrons A and B (phonon-mediated)

 Superconducting gap: